shaurya2109/pg-backend/UserDocumentation.md

 6. Tushar - General developer

 ### Installing software
-Note: Maven is required to run the backend.
-Please refer to the instructions [here](https://maven.apache.org/install.html) to download and install maven.
+*Note: Maven is required to run the backend.
+Please refer to the instructions [here](https://maven.apache.org/install.html) to download and install maven*
 Before the project can be started:
 1. Clone this repo.
 IntelliJ is a recommended IDE, and it can easily be [downloaded and installed using student credentials](https://courses.cs.washington.edu/courses/cse373/19wi/resources/intellij/setup/)
 2. Download the application.properties file [here](https://drive.google.com/file/d/1nW3plfgfajFuT449ayEtSrPEvr-kgZr8/view?usp=sharing)